 What do you think?
 I’m hoping this inspires others to add some color to their spaces, so I’m making several of them available to you for free!

-So, I ended up making Steve myself using the Lego Pick-A-Brick feature.
+So, I ended up making a Minecraft Lego Steve myself using the Lego Pick-A-Brick feature.

 While you can do this in-store if you have a Lego retail location near you, they have a varying selection, so I saved myself the trip and did my shopping online.
+I wanted to be able to have all the pieces I needed for Minecraft Steve!
 This is where I insert my Lego PSA – I found out after I placed my order that Pick-A-Brick orders can take up to 18 business days!
 That’s almost a month!
-So, this favor only really works if you are planning out by at least a month to ensure your Bricks get to you in time.
+So, this Lego Minecraft Steve favor only really works if you are planning out by at least a month to ensure your Bricks get to you in time.